 Step 3: Add Social Media Profiles

 As you're adding your own data to the mix, be sure to include the website URL and any social media profiles.
-As of the past couple months, Facebook, Twitter, LinkedIn, and YouTube all have their own properties, while Pinterest and most smaller social media sites do not, and can be listed using the property "website account on".
+As of the past couple of months, Facebook, Twitter, LinkedIn, and YouTube all have their own properties, while Pinterest and most smaller social media sites do not, and can be listed using the property "website account on".
 Use the format below, list†the social media URL as a reference, not a qualifier.

 In the past, I've seen cases where adding these profiles in Wikidata leads to them appearing in Knowledge Graph listings later on.
 And this also goes over surprisingly well with the community -- I add a substantial listing along with the social profiles, and I've never had any kickback from the community for doing so.
+Wikidata SEO is something to be aware of as you're hoping to get more search visibility.

 Bonus Section: Useful Links

 Wikidata's documentation is very sparse, and there's very little third-party information about the site.
 This has made it much harder for me to†learn the ropes with this community as it is with, say Wikimedia or Wikidata.
-To speed you on your merry way, here's a short list of helpful tutorial and FAQ links that I wish I'd seen my first week (but mostly didn't come across until I'd been doing this for almost a year):
+To speed you on your merry way, here's a shortlist of helpful tutorial and FAQ links that I wish I'd seen my first week (but mostly didn't come across until I'd been doing this for almost a year):